 If you Google, you will find dozens of lists of habits of successful people.
-Here is our list:
+We use this list:

-- 1. Practice gratitude daily.
-Being thankful improves happiness and well-being. - 2.
-Learn to ignore the noise.
-This helps you pause, slow down and reflect on what matters. - 3.
-Keep in touch with annual and quarterly goals.
-Working back from big goals helps ensure your daily activities are aligned with them and you stay on track. - 4.
-Attend to your email from the bottom up.
-Go for the oldest ones first in clearing the inbox and miss nothing important. - 5.
-Make time to learn something every day.
+1. Practice gratitude daily.
+Being thankful improves happiness and well-being.
+We use 10-minute guided meditation and gratitude practice MorningEnvy.com

+2. Learn to ignore the noise.
+This helps you pause, slow down and reflect on what matters.

+3. Keep in touch with annual and quarterly goals.
+Working back from big goals helps ensure your daily activities are aligned with them and you stay on track.

+4. Attend to your email from the bottom up.
+Go for the oldest ones first in clearing the inbox and miss nothing important.

+5. Make time to learn something every day.
 The ability to learn is critical to success in life.
 People who can are able to apply new knowledge to their work will always stay ahead of the rest.